anaclumos/extracranial/Research/pages/How to Build Software like an SRE.md

   - prevents silent breakage
 - validate at the same time
 - instant deploy
-  - it may sound counterintuitive, but it buys us early time to disable a problematic feature flag
+  - it may sound counterintuitive, but it buys us early time to disable a problematic [[Feature Flag]]

 ## Operating